 The variety of programs and ministries that the Good Friday Offering has supported in the past has included conferences and summer camps for children, women’s empowerment programs, an eye clinic and other medical ministries.

 The Diocese of Jerusalem, for example, operates two charitable hospitals, Al Ahli Arab Hospital in Gaza and St. Luke’s in the West Bank city of Nablus.
 The diocese also runs the Holy Land Institute for the Deaf in Jordan.
-The Princess Basma Center for Disabled Children in East Jerusalem, in addition to providing medical care, offers a program to support mothers of children with newly diagnosed disabilities.
+The Princess Basma Centre for Disabled Children in East Jerusalem, in addition to providing medical care, offers a program to support mothers of children with newly diagnosed disabilities.
 And in the Diocese of Cyprus and the Gulf, The Episcopal Church has partnered with Iraqis on local ministries, such as an economic development program aimed at supporting chicken farmers.

 Episcopal congregations, though not collecting the offering in person this year, are still invited to promote the Good Friday Offering to their parishioners.